CloudTheWolf/BotBase/TwitchTv.Module/README.md

 This module combines [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) and [TwitchLib](https://github.com/TwitchLib/TwitchLib)

-This module allows server memvers to have their stream go live announcement messages get automatically sent.
+This module allows server members to have their stream go live announcement messages get automatically sent.

 It will create an Embed message with the following: